verneh/DS/ChurnModelling/Readme.md

 scipy
 xgboost

 Will continuously update this kernel.
-For rfc_model.pickle, it's 256 MB. you can redo it on your laptop, computer, google colab or whatnot.
+Currently deciding where to host it.
+For rfc_model.pickle, it's 256 MB. you're going to have to run this separately on your laptop, computer, google colab or whatnot.

-Did some of my computations through Google Colab with the file - colab_churn.ipynb
+Did some of the modelling through Google Colab with the file - colab_churn.ipynb

 Once you figure this all out, just run: